+Follow this simple guide for growing mason jar sprouts and start enjoying them in as little as 3 days!
 It’s fall guys… the garden is out and I am already missing my garden’s fresh greens.
-Something about homegrown veg just tastes better than any store bought produce ever could.
+Something about homegrown vegetables just tastes better than any store bought produce ever could.
 Cue the sprouts!
 Nothing helps to boost my grow-jo than making some sprouts.
 This is an uncomplicated, step by step guide to help you add some fresh and healthy greens to your diet using a simple vessel– the mason jar.

 What is Sprouting?